ernestns/dailydocs.dev/docs/implementation-strategy.md

 The homepage shows the topic picker and can send the user to the topic-only URL for the selected topic.

-## Datastar Scope
+## UI Scope

-Use Datastar modestly for:
+Use server-rendered Go templates with small, targeted JavaScript for interactions such as:

 - autocomplete
 - selecting one topic
-- generating the bookmarkable URL
+- submit locking

 Do not turn the app into a complex single-page application.
 The URL is the state.